Updated on 4/12/22

 Our mental health is just as important as our physical health, yet many people discount the need to nurture it.
 Why is mental health important?
-When we pay attention to our mental well-being we can stabilize emotions, boost our mood from day to day, better cope with stress, build and maintain healthy relationships, and so much more.
+When we pay attention to our mental well-being we can stabilize emotions, boost our mood, build and maintain healthy relationships, and so much more.

 Being mentally healthy doesn’t mean we don’t have any problems in our lives.
 What it does mean is that we’re better-equipped to deal with the curveballs life throws us in a healthier way.